-You cant forge weld titanium to steel using traditional blacksmithing technique.
+You cant forge weld titanium to steel using the traditional blacksmithing technique.
 These two materials are not similar and require a completely different approach to forge welding.
 To forge weld titanium to steel, you would need to use upset welding technique.

-If you are beginner without any experience with titanium, do not try either forging or forge welding it.
+If you are a beginner without any experience with titanium, do not try either forging or forge welding it.
 Titanium burns in the open air when it gets to a certain temperature and it is almost impossible to put out.
 So, stick to the well-known steel and practice your skills on that.
-On the other hand, if you are experienced blacksmith which wants to make an experiment, then, by all means, go for it.
+On the other hand, if you are an experienced blacksmith which wants to make an experiment, then, by all means, go for it.
 I bet you will have a very interesting day.
 Whether or not will be funny, I don’t know.
 In both cases, tell us how it went.

 As you can see in this video, even the forging wizard Alec Steele could not forge weld titanium to steel.
 In his first attempt, he tried using the lower forge welding temperature at a light orange color.
 No success.
 Look at the sparks coming out of heated titanium.
 If he didn’t wear proper blacksmithing clothing, he could be seriously injured.

 In his second attempt, he tried forge welding at higher temperatures hoping that would give him a better moment for two pieces to have some bond together.
 Still, no success.
 Again, notice the sparks coming out of titanium.
 This is why I don’t like working with it unless I absolutely have to.